-The brown coat is made up of the same basic ingredients and applied in the same manner as the scratch coat, but the surface is left smooth to help make the next coat, the white coat, easier to smooth and level.
+The brown coat is made up of the same basic ingredients as the scratch coat and it's applied in the same manner but the surface is left smooth to help make the next coat -the white coat- easier to smooth and level.
 The white coat consists of plaster of Paris and lime mixed together to create a hard, smooth finish when it sets.
-Because plaster of Paris is hard to work with and tends to crack easily, it isn't used much any more, instead materials like setting-type joint compound are now used for the white coat.
+Because plaster of Paris is hard to work with and tends to crack easily, it isn't used much any more.
+Instead materials like setting-type joint compound are now used for repairing plaster white coat.

-If the lath is damaged start the repair by nailing 1½ inch wood strips, such as lattice molding, to replace the damaged wood.
+If the lath is damaged, start the repair by restoring it.
+For wood lath, nail 1½ inch wood strips such as lattice molding to replace the damaged wood.
 Leave a gap of about a quarter inch between each strip.
-As an alternative, drywall may be used to replace the damaged wood, attaching a piece to cover the missing lath strips can be easier and make the overall repair process go faster.
+As an alternative, drywall may be used to replace the damaged wood.
+Attaching a piece to substitute the missing lath strips can be easier and make the overall repair process go faster.

-Apply the scratch coat to fill the area to about ½ way, while the mud is wet use a stiff brush, similar to a wallpaper brush, to make random scratches in the surface.
+Apply the scratch coat to fill the area to about ½ deep.
+While the mud is wet, use a stiff brush similar to a wallpaper brush to make shallow scratches in the surface.
 Let the mud set until it hardens and mix another batch of the structo-lite to apply the brown coat.
 Spread the mud to build up a coat that fills the void in the damaged plaster to just below the surface of the surrounding wall or ceiling.
 Leave about an eighth inch of space to be filled with the white coat.

 Using a small joint knife, apply the setting compound over the brown coat to achieve an even coat that levels the damaged area with the surrounding surface.
-Ignore any ridges in the surface left by the edge of the knife blade.
+Ignore any ridges in the mud surface left by the edge of the knife blade.
 If necessary, use a straight edge as described here to keep the mud level with the surrounding wall surface.
-Don't try to smooth out the repair with this first application of white coat, it will require a couple more to build up a smooth, finished wall.
+Don't try to smooth out the area with this first application of white coat.
+It will require a couple more to build up a smooth, finished wall.
 Allow the mud to set for about an hour or until it hardens.

-When the first white coat has set, use the joint knife in an upward stroke to shave off the blade ridges and any other protrusions in the surface.
+When the first white coat has set, use the joint knife in an upward stroke to shave off the ridges left by the blade edge and any other protrusions in the surface.
 Mix another batch of setting compound and apply a thick coat over the the first.
-Again, use a straight edge to level off the surface, otherwise, use the skim coating techniques described here to smooth the surface.
+Again, use a straight edge to level off the surface if necessary.
+Otherwise, use the skim coating techniques described here to smooth the surface.

 In most cases, it won't be possible to smooth the surface with just these two applications of the white coat, it could take 2 or 3 more to do the job.
 Follow the same procedure to apply as many subsequent coats as needed to to build up a smooth, finished surface.
 Allow each coat to set until hard and scrape off any ridges in the surface before applying another.

-When you're ready to apply the final coat use ready-mixed joint compound to make final sanding easier.
+When you're ready to apply the final coat, use ready-mixed joint compound for a smoother finish and to make final sanding easier.
 When the final coat has dried completely, sand the surface smooth with medium 120 grit sandpaper.
 The surface can then be primed and painted to finish the restoration.